 The M_CU is the functional entity within mobile VS system, such as mobile phones used by the visual surveillance end users.
 It is used to present multimedia information (such as audio, video, image, alarm signal, etc.) to the end user.
 It implements the following functions:

+Requesting media stream from VAU, based on the network types which the M_CU is locating.

 Multimedia decoding and playback.

 PU list, real-time image/video presentation.